The Bankrate promise

 To help the underwriting process move swiftly:

 - Request a smaller amount.
 By requesting a small loan, your business looks less risky to the lender — and is potentially in a better position for quick underwriting.
+Use a business loan calculator to find the most affordable option.

 - Double-check your documents.
 Always confirm the accuracy of everything you submit.
 If the underwriter finds errors or mistakes, you may add hours or days to the process.